sappChak/mini-rfc793/README.md

 network and the TCPs.
 Indicating a small window may restrict the transmission of data to the point of introducing a round trip delay between each new segment transmitted.

-psh means that sender is sending all data it has got, i.e a receiver should not wait for more data;

-## Implementing RTO time-out:

-Basically, every RTO timeot is associated with an unacknowledged sequence number.
-If timeout expires and there is no ack received, the segment is retransmitted starting from that sequence number.

-I don't even fucking know what the fuck I want to achive here.
-I dont want to write shitty ccode but i wind up doing that. it's not good.

-BTreeMap + HashMap
-In this TCP impelmentation per-connection retransmission timer is used.

-### Timers

-Each TCB maintains a sorted map(BTreeMap) of SND_UNA's transmitted but not yet acknowledged.
-In case incoming ACK is grater than a range of SND_UNA's those entries with those seq numbers are removed from the map.
-If keys are seq numbers, values are TimerEntry struct instances, which consists of an "expires_at" time, which is calculated with RTO and a callback, which has to be invoked in case timer expires.
-But I can't store cleanly callbacks in a struct which derives Hash, as those callbacks can't be compared.

-The question is does the tx_buffer queue contain from iss up to snd_una or from snd_una up to snd_nxt